tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-02-27-new-blogging-3.md

 https://quantum.country/qcvc

 Whether this is hand-rolled HTML, static sites like Jekyll, Hugo or the new hotness Gatsby the bar is becoming lower and lower for creating this kind of experience.

+http://worrydream.com/ExplorableExplanations/ "I want text to be used as an environment to think in."

 ## Presentations!